-Our College staff, including teachers and Wellbeing staff, undertake appropriate training and development in the presentation and delivery of social and emotional wellbeing programs through workshops, conferences, and online tutorials, in addition to the College engaging external supports in specialist areas.
+Our College staff undertake appropriate training and development in presenting and delivering social and emotional wellbeing programs through workshops, conferences, and online tutorials.
+The College also engages with external support in specialist areas.

 The Directors of the Junior, Middle and Senior Schools each oversee relevant and engaging programs that are developed for each year level to cater to the student’s specific needs.
 An annual camp or retreat is also offered from Year 6 upwards to enhance classroom work, foster positive relationships, and deepen spirituality.

 The Care Education Program also incorporates the specific and explicit teaching of the Child Protection Curriculum, Social Emotional Learning Programs and Positive Education.
 The teaching of these programs also occurs within several curriculum areas across the College.